MapQuest/mq-carto-style/README.md

 mq-carto-style
 ==============

-MapQuest style in Carto.
-Alpha style; not ready for production use yet!
+####To actually use the project mml you will need to:

+1. `cp -rp cartocc.json.sample cartocc.json`
-To actually use the mml you will need to edit the sample mk\_config\_example.conf to match your system's database setup and then run:
+1. edit the values to match your system's database setup

-`./mk_config.py mk_config_sample.conf ./ ./`
+1. `cartocc map.mml cartocc.json > project.mml`